 PI Planning is a high-priced event.
-You need to book a room, prepare the materials, order food, plan a social event, flight people over, pay for hotel and transportation and some meals, + even more costs.
+You need to book a room, prepare the materials, order food, plan a social event, fly people over, pay for hotel, transportation, and some meals, + even more costs.

 The total price can go up to tens of thousands of euros and, in some cases, maybe more.

-If you add on top of that the time people spend focusing on the PI Planning process – ~100 people for a few days, you get the whole idea.
+If you add the time people spend focusing on the PI Planning process – ~100 people for a few days, you get the whole idea.

 That’s why it is very crucial to get feedback on:

 - How to improve the experience on the attendees

 - How not to repeat mistakes we did already

 - How to make the event more efficient

 SAFe recommends having a retrospective-like event at the end of the Pi Planning, where all the attendees can put some stickies on the wall, and the facilitator will help to combine them in affinity notes, and then the RTE will create follow-up items in the backlog.

 I see a bit of a problem in that since we tried it first: